 It is easy to setup and once it is done you can feel confident your money will be transmitted safely every month.

-Payroll Giving is especially efficient for higher rate taxpayers allowing for larger donations at a lower cost.
+Payroll Giving is especially efficient for medium and higher rate taxpayers allowing for larger donations at a lower cost.

 The tax relief you get depends on the rate of tax you pay.

 To donate £10.00 to charity it will only cost you:

 (Scottish rates of tax are slightly different)

 It means you can consider increasing your donation because you are paying less tax.